MaggieAppleton/digital-gardeners/README.md

 - [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) - Turns a [Roam Research](https://roamresearch.com/) database into a Digital Garden
 - [Hyperdraft](https://hyperdraft.rosano.ca) - Notes app that makes it simple to create a static site from plaintext / Markdown.
 - [Neuron](https://github.com/srid/neuron) - Managing and publishing system for plain-text Zettelkasten-style notes.
+- [mkdocs-newsletter](https://lyz-code.github.io/mkdocs-newsletter/) - Plugin to show the changes of MkDocs digital gardens in a user friendly format, at the same time that it's easy for the authors to maintain.

 #### Building a Private Garden